huntermasonb/stock-app-backend/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Custom
+## Installation

-After completely setting up the project, its container in Docker, and getting it to run successfully, make sure to install Node dependencies for the front end again using `npm install`.<br>
+After completely setting up the project, its container in Docker, and getting it to run successfully, make sure to install Node dependencies for the front end again using `npm install`.

+I would recommend pulling the project from my [GitHub](https://github.com/huntermasonb/stock-app-backend), and wherever you perform docker commands, running the equivalent of `docker compose up` or in my case `sail up`.

-To render the React frontend files, you must run `npm run dev` for development purposes.
+To render the React frontend files, you may run `npm run dev` for development purposes, or build assets for production using `npm run build`.
+If using `npm run build` you will need to build assets whenever there are changes to reflect them.

 ## About Laravel